OctalDecoder/pokemon-tcg-card-detector/README.md

 ---

-By combining **tracking + pHash caching**, **pruned+quantized distilled CNNs**, and an **asynchronous pipelined architecture**, we’ll minimize redundant CNN inferences, squeeze maximum throughput out of the GPU, and aim to keep peak frame time under ~100 ms even when dozens of cards appear simultaneously.
+By combining **pHash caching**, **pruned+quantized distilled CNNs**, and an **asynchronous pipelined architecture**, we’ll minimize redundant CNN inferences, squeeze maximum throughput out of the GPU, and aim to keep peak frame time under ~100 ms even when dozens of cards appear simultaneously.